 7) How to promote healthy, glowing skin:

-You can keep all of your skin looking healthy and radiant by applying rich moisturizers that contain vitamin E. Some nutrition experts also advise eating more foods that are
+You can keep all of your skin looking healthy and radiant by applying rich moisturizers that contain vitamin E. Some nutrition experts also advise eating more foods that are particularly good sources of vitamin E (such as avocados and most types of nuts).

 Finally, it is important to be sure that all of your skin care products are safe to use during pregnancy.
 If you are unsure, always opt to buy products that specifically state that they are safe for pregnant women and their babies.